MelissaPabst/SavvyDAPython/Week2/Class1.md

 >>>
 ```

 Remember our DataFrame with NaN for "height"?
-We can assign values, either scalar or with an array:
+We can assign values, either scalar or with an array (Note, values length must match the DataFrame length.):

 ```
 >>> df3